SoFi Invest Review

 SoFi Invest may be a name that rings your ears.
 SoFi Invest is an online broker that incorporates robo-advisory features and much more.
 So, does SoFi Invest sound right for you and your trading/investing?
 Read more in our n-depth review to find out if SoFi Invest has what you’ve been looking for.

 About SoFi Invest

 SoFi Invest is an online broker offering zero-commission trading along with robo-advisory features.
-Active trading and automated investing are the two types of trading they accommodate trying to appeal to both traders and investors with fractional shares purchases, no fees and a low $100 minimum account balance.
-This relative newcomer has come with all guns blazing in terms of ease-of-use, low-cost and convenience.
+Active trading and automated investing can appeal to both traders and investors with fractional shares purchases, no fees, and no minimum account balance.
+SoFi Invest also offers crypto investments, IRA accounts, and IPO investing.

 How SoFi Invest Works

 A SoFi Active Investing account offers access to US stocks and ETFs with no trading fees.
 It also offers trading on more than 30 cryptocurrencies with a 1.25% commission and the ability to invest in select IPOs at IPO prices.
 SoFi does not offer trading on mutual funds.

 You can buy fractional shares of ETFs and select stocks with as little as $5 at a time.
 Crypto trading requires a minimum trade size of $10.
 You can set up recurring investments and automatic dividend reinvestment.

 SoFi Active Investing accounts are margin accounts, but you cannot short sell stocks.
 You can open an individual investing account or a traditional, Roth, or SEP IRA.